j-siderius/TinySpark/docs/chapter1/logic_gates.md

 ---

-In the next section, we will deploy this network to our TinySpark development board, in order to experience how to expand our neuron 'network' beyond the screen.
+In the next section, this network will be deployted to the TinySpark development board, in order to experience how to expand the neuron 'network' beyond the screen.